sabasabo/LearningRepo/README.md

 The code: [link](chatAppWithReactAndChatkit)

-- Simple blog with Rect Redux Mongo and Node: https://server-npkgtpvaex.now.sh/
+- Simple blog with React Redux Mongo and Node: https://server-npkgtpvaex.now.sh/
 The code: [link](ReactBlog)